johncrimmins/CollabCanvas-v3/memory-bank/productContext.md

-# Product Context: CollabCanvas v3
+# Product Context: The LookBook

 ## Why This Exists
-CollabCanvas enables teams to collaborate on visual design and planning in real-time with the power of AI assistance.
-It solves the problem of disconnected design workflows and brings natural language control to canvas manipulation.
+The LookBook enables photoshoot creative teams (models, photographers, stylists) to collaboratively plan shoots in real-time with AI assistance.
+It solves the problem of disconnected pre-production workflows and brings natural language control to visual planning, helping teams align on aesthetic direction before getting on set.

 ## Problems Solved

-1. **Multiplayer Design Collaboration**
+1. **Photoshoot Pre-Production Collaboration**
+   - Creative teams work in silos before shoots (mood boards, sketches, scattered references)
+   - No shared workspace to visualize and refine "looks" together
+   - Difficult to align on aesthetic direction without physical meeting
-   - Traditional design tools lack real-time collaboration infrastructure
+   - Traditional design tools aren't purpose-built for photoshoot planning
-   - Users need to see each other's cursors and edits instantly
-   - Conflict resolution when multiple people edit simultaneously

-2. **Complex Canvas Manipulation**
+2. **Visual Concept Development**
-   - Creating layouts manually is time-consuming
+   - Creating mood boards and layout concepts manually is time-consuming
-   - Repetitive positioning and alignment tasks
+   - Repetitive positioning and organization of visual elements
+   - Hard to experiment with different compositions quickly
-   - AI agent allows natural language commands to manipulate canvas
+   - AI agent allows natural language commands to build visual concepts rapidly

-3. **State Persistence & Reliability**
+3. **State Persistence & Multi-Project Management**
    - Work shouldn't be lost on disconnects
-   - Canvas state must persist even when all users leave
+   - Teams need separate LookBooks for different shoots
+   - Need to share LookBooks with different collaborators per project
    - Reconnection should be seamless and automatic

 ## How It Works